oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/cicd/how-to-copy-domains.md

 description: "How to copy domains."
 ---

-The recommended approach to save a copy of a Domain in Image or Domain in PV domain is to simply ZIP (or tar) the domain directory.
+The recommended approach to save a copy of a Domain in Image or Domain on PV domain is to simply ZIP (or tar) the domain directory.
 However, there is a very important caveat with this recommendation - when you unzip the domain, it must go back into exactly